minio/docs/source/includes/k8s/steps-configure-minio-kes-aws.rst

 2) Complete the :guilabel:`Encryption` Section
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Reference the :ref:`Deploy a MinIO Tenant <minio-k8s-deploy-minio-tenant>` procedure for complete documentation of other Tenant settings.

 To enable |SSE| with AWS Key Management Service during Tenant deployment, select the :guilabel:`Encryption` section and toggle the switch to :guilabel:`Enabled`.
 You can then change the :guilabel:`Vault` Radio button to :guilabel:`AWS` to display the configuration settings.